Guide To WordPress Custom Post Types

 The Complete Guide To WordPress Custom Post Types

 WordPress post kinds make it easier to manage your content by enabling you to construct new buckets to insert your own categories of material.
-You can create new “types” of posts to better organize your content.
+You can create new “types” of posts to organize your content better.
 WordPress custom post types also give you the ability to insert custom fields that are only available for that type of post.

 What exactly is a Post Type?